NO CATEGORY / 04 June 2019Things to Consider Before Accepting a Job Offer

 Name.
 Education.
 Experience.
 Achievements.
 References.

 These are just some of the things you may put on a job application or resume.
 All of which are very important, but what’s missing might be even more important; soft skills.

 What are soft skills and how can you build them?

-Also know as interpersonal or “people”, soft skills range from your ability to communicate effectively with others to critical thinking.
+Also known as behavioral or interpersonal, soft skills are basically “people” skills range that from your ability to communicate effectively with others to critical thinking.
 They can include your ability to plan, organize or stay on top of your responsibilities.
 It is a very broad term, encompassing many attributes, but too often applicants, and even companies forget them in their resumes and interviews.
 Why?

 When applying and hiring, people often believe that the most important items to include are the Ivy League school attended, or the double engineering major (both of which are HIGHLY impressive and definitely worth putting on your resume).
 However, when it comes down to it- sometimes those achievements only look good on paper.